ScottLogic/iOS8-day-by-day/01-swift-intro/01-swift-intro.md

 [@iwantmyrealname](https://twitter.com/iwantmyrealname).

-## Initialisation
+## Initialization

-Swift formalises the concepts surround initialisation of objects somewhat - including designated -vs- convenience initialisers, and sets a very specific order of the operations to be called within the initialisation phases of an object.
-In the coming weeks, there will be an article as part of this series which will go into detail about how initialisation works in Swift, and how this affects any objective-C that you write - so look out for this.
+Swift formalizes the concepts surround initialization of objects somewhat - including designated -vs- convenience initializer, and sets a very specific order of the operations to be called within the initialization phases of an object.
+In the coming weeks, there will be an article as part of this series which will go into detail about how initialization works in Swift, and how this affects any objective-C that you write - so look out for this.

-There is one other fairly major difference in initialisation between Swift and objective-C, and that is return values and initialisation failure.
-In objective-C an initialiser looks a lot like this:
+There is one other fairly major difference in initialization between Swift and objective-C, and that is return values and initialization failure.
+In objective-C an initializer looks a lot like this:

     - (instancetype)init {
       self = [super init];